10 Ways to Sweat Less this Summer

 While summer can be an exciting time, it can also be a dreaded time of year for those who sweat a lot.
-Underarm sweat stains and sweaty feet are just some discomforts brought upon by the rising temperature.
+Underarm sweat stains and sweaty feet are just some of the embarrassing discomforts brought upon by the rising temperatures.
+Of course, if you have hyperhidrosis then these effects aren’t limited to summer, but they can be made even worse during the warmest days of the year.

 To help you feel and look your best this summer, we have created a list of tips that can help you get through those hot and humid summer months.
 Read all the way through if you want to learn how to treat and prevent excessive sweating!